 We got nothing for our £17,000 but Mr. Babbage's grumblings.
 We should at least have had a clever toy for our money.
-Richard Sheepshanks, Letter to the Board of Visitors of the Greenwich Royal Observatory, 1854 pleted.
-It is unclear whether the main reason for the failure to build a working Analytical Engine was due to limitations of the mechanical components available at the time, or due to Babbage's inability to work with his engineer collaborator or to secure continued funding.
+Richard Sheepshanks, Letter to the Board of Visitors of the Greenwich Royal Observatory, 1854

 Analytical Engine Mill Science Museum, London